-In practice, this means that most of the details in a target will consistent across all targets, except for the
+In practice, this means that most of the details in a target will be consistent across all targets, except for the

 schema and user credentials.
 If you have multiple dbt users writing code, it often makes sense for each user to have their own development environment.
-A pattern we've found really useful is to set your dev target schema to be
+A pattern we've found useful is to set your dev target schema to be

 dbt_<username>.
 User credentials should also differ across targets so that each dbt user is using their own data warehouse user.